 For more information, contact Thomas Inzana, associate vice president for research programs and research integrity officer, at 540/231-5188 or firstname.lastname@example.org.

 A Powerpoint presentation by Inzana outlines types of infractions, federal regulations, and what agencies are doing to enforce them.
 It also provides instructive case histories.
 The PowerPoint presentation (1 MB) is available here.
-Instructions on how to access the CITI Responsible Conduct of Research Course are available here.

 The Lab: Avoiding Research Misconduct" is now available for viewing on the web site of the Office of Research Integrity, US Department of Health and Human Services.
 To participate in this interactive experience, go to: http://ori.hhs.gov/TheLab